dnedzelskyi/eng_cheat_sheets/language_foundations/java_oop.md

 ## Class Diagram.

-Lets take a look at the following example to revisit fundamental object-oriented programming (OOP) concepts.
+Lets take a look at the following example to revisit fundamental concepts of object-oriented programming (OOP).

-Geometric Shapes:
+**Geometric Shapes:**

 - **[ShapeColor](#enum)** - Enum for possible Shape colors.
 - **[Shape](#interface)** - Interface for all Shapes.